Thinking about buying the Penny High-Line surfskate?

 Well, you're in the right place because this was my first surfskate and for the price, it was actually pretty solid.

 But, it might not be the best for you.

 Surfskates have quickly become an obsession of mine.
 Fast forward and I now own twelve others, which if you're curious, you can find my other reviews here.

 I’m gonna take an in-depth look at all of the parts and give you my personal opinion on who I think it’s best for.

 Contents (Click to skip)

 Who Is It Best For?

-If you’re looking for an entry-level surfskate complete that’s more affordable than just about any other brand out there, this is a really solid board.
+If you’re looking for an entry-level surfskate complete that’s more affordable than just about any other brand out there, this is a solid option.

-I wouldn’t go as far and say it’s a great board to use as a technical surf trainer like a Smoothstar or YOW, but it’s still awesome.
+I wouldn’t go as far and say it’s a great board to use as a technical surf trainer like a Smoothstar or YOW, but it still holds its own.